ravijanjam/qkw/README.md

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
 Some of qkw's use cases:

 * Quickly test a bunch of options, not to mention their variations, in different environments.
-* Rapidly create variations, and execute them with a versioned tag.
+* Rapidly create variations, and save them with a versioned tag.
 * Add a _help-string_ or _note_ with the associated data.
 * Similar functionality, but different command base/ options can be tagged without having to remember them.
 * Store the data in a file rather than a executable script.